What Your Daughter Learns When She Learns to Sail

 And of course, there is the confidence component.

-For girls of all ages, learning to sail is a classroom devoted to fostering self-confidence.
+For girls of all ages, learning to sail becomes a classroom devoted to fostering self-confidence.
 The kind of confidence that comes with individual achievement and shared triumphs.
-The kind of confidence grounded in learning a skill she will have for life.
+And it’s the kind of confidence grounded in learning a skill she will have for life.

 The kind of confidence and life lessons that she can draw from to help her navigate life’s beautiful, bumpy waters.